WebexCC-SA/LAB-21177/docs/Excercise4.md

 	* `FirstQueueName`: The initial queue where the call landed.
 	* `Required Skills`: Skills required for initial call presentation to the agent.
 	* `Matched Skills`: The agent skills matched during routing.
-	* `First Agent Name`: Name of the agent who answered the initial call.
+	* `Previous Agent Name`: Name of the agent who answered the initial call.
 	* `Transferred Queue Name`: The queue to which the agent transferred the call.
-	* `Last Agent Name`: The final agent who received the transferred call.
+	* `Agent Name`: The final agent who received the transferred call.

-- **Observation:** The `Transferred Queue Name` displays the correct queue, but `Last Agent Name` still displays the original agent, indicating the transfer was unsuccessful.
+- **Observation:** The `Transferred Queue Name` displays the correct queue, but **`Agent Name`** still displays the original agent, indicating the transfer was unsuccessful.

 ## Section 4: Add Termination Fields to Isolate Root Cause